FirelyTeam/firely-docs/vonk/configuration/db_sql.rst

 *   To execute the ResetDb feature:

     *   **db_ddladmin** |br|
-        only on the normal Vonk database for the user in the SqlDbOptions connectionstring. |br|
+        only on the normal Firely Server database for the user in the SqlDbOptions connectionstring. |br|
         (no extra permissions are required for the user on the Administration database).